 Internet Light Stays Amber.
-When the router is turned on, the Internet light turns amber for about 20 seconds and then turns green.
+When the router is turned on, the Internet light turns amber for about 1 minute and then turns green.
 If the light does not turn green, the router has a problem.

-If the Internet light is still amber 1 minute after turning on power to the router:
+If the Internet light is still amber 2 minutes after turning on power to the router:

 - The Internet is not accessible.
 Confirm that you have the correct internet setting. - b.
-Clear the router's configuration to factory defaults.
-This will set the router's IP address to 192.168.1.1.
-This procedure is explained in "Restoring the Default Password and Configuration Settings" on page 34. - c.
-Turn the power off and back on to see if the router recovers. - Internet or LAN Port Lights Not On.
-If either the LAN or Internet lights do not light when the Ethernet connection is made, check the following:
+Clear the router's configuration to factory defaults, and then configure the router again.
+This procedure is explained in "Restoring the Default Password and Configuration Settings" on page 35. - Turn the power off and back on to see if the router recovers. - Internet or LAN Port Lights Not On.
+If either the LAN or Internet lights do not light when the Ethernet connection is made, check the following: - Make sure that the Ethernet cable connections are secure at the router and at the computer. - b.
+Make sure that power is turned on to the connected computer.

-- a.
-Make sure that the Ethernet cable connections are secure at the router and at the computer. - b.
-Make sure that power is turned on to the connected computer. - c.
-Be sure you are using Ethernet cables like the cable that was supplied with the wireless router.
+c.
+Be sure you are using Ethernet cables like the cable that was supplied with the wireless router